|

 parents are claiming the dependency deduction, then no one can deduct the

 student loan interest.
-Hope and Lifetime Learning Credits Expenses paid by scholarships, grants, Coverdell or QTP monies cannot be used to calculate the Hope or Lifetime Learning Credits but loan proceeds used to pay the eligible expenses – primarily tuition — do count.
-Both credits have an AGI test.
+American Opportunity and Lifetime Learning Credits Expenses paid by scholarships, grants, Coverdell or QTP monies cannot be used to calculate the American Opportunity or Lifetime Learning Credits but loan proceeds used to pay the eligible expenses do count.
+Both credits are limited by the taxpayer's income.
 To take either credit, the taxpayer cannot be claimed as someone else’s dependent.
-The Hope Credit is available for students in their first two academic years of post-secondary education.
-The student must be enrolled at least halftime and be pursuing a degree or credential.
-The credit is worth a maximum of $1,800 in 2007.
-The Hope Credit can be used for more than one student on the same tax return.
+The American Opportunity Credit is available for students in their first four academic years of post-secondary education.
+The student must be enrolled at least halftime, be pursuing a degree or credential and must not have had a felony conviction for the possession or sale of illegal substances.
+The credit is worth a maximum of $2,500.
+If the taxpayer chooses to use The American Opportunity Credit, it must be used for all eligible students on the tax return.
+Qualified expenses include tuition, fee and course materials/equipment required for enrollment.
 The

 Lifetime Learning Credit is available